MikevPeeren/Javascript/README.md

-This is a repository that will display everything related to Plain JavaScript :)
+# JavaScript
+A simple project that displays Plain JavaScript.